 I’ve collected clothes since I was about 20, that’s 40 years of shopping.
 Its also 40 years of donating to charity shops as I curate my collection and get rid of the evidence of impulse or imprudent purchases.
 I’ve always considered my wardrobe to be my palette for creating my style on a day to day basis.
 Not much exists that is actually 40 years old, but many items have been replaced like for like as they have worn out.
 In some respects this is counter to the current trend for fashion bloggers, or influencers who highlight what is available to buy now and indeed Fashion and Style magazines.
 Real life is not about buying everything new each fashion season.
 It is about knowing what works for you as an individual and buying a couple of bits to replace worn out things or to add some new colour.
 Just as I have favourite products and colours to create abstract paintings, I have favourite clothes that can be combined to create the style that I feel comfortable in.
 I have made some expensive mistakes both in art and fashion shops.

 I’ve become more careful about wearing normal clothes to paint in.
 I managed to buy a massive pair of 1970’s dungarees on Ebay a couple of years ago.
 I wear old t-shirts underneath.
-So on painting days my #todayimwearing clothing style age is about 45 years.
+So on painting days the age of my #todayimwearing clothing is about 45 years.

 The inspiration for this blog was an outfit I put together recently to deliver some paintings to a client.
 I was aiming for an arty look.
 As I put the composite parts back into the wardrobe I realised I’ve been putting this look together since 1977.
 In turn it was inspired by my mum in the 60’s.
 I can be that accurate because I wore this look to attend my Viva Voce exam in Russell Square London.
 At the time I thought this look reflected me as a sensible professional.
 I realise now it was just me being me.